jorgschulze73/gc-docs/docs/installation/device-setup/android.md

 4. Place your Exeggcute [configuration] file at `/data/local/tmp/config.json`
 5. Run Exeggcute once and grant it root permissions
 6. Relaunch Exeggcute, it will now take care of keeping Pokémon GO alive

+{: .highlight-title }
+> Warning
+>
+> Running 32-bit Pokémon GO on a 64-bit device is not supported: you need to install 64-bit apk

 {: .note }
 > You can check if your device passes SafetyNet using [this](https://play.google.com/store/apps/details?id=com.scottyab.safetynet.sample) app